 Prior to joining the staff of Royal Birmingham Conservatoire, Christian carried out his doctoral research here.
 He made a study of the presentation manuscript sources of Johannes Tinctoris’s music theory, having won a prestigious AHRC-funded studentship attached to the research project ‘The Complete Theoretical Works of Johannes Tinctoris: A New Digital Edition’.
 During his MMus at King’s College London, he wrote a study of the early sixteenth-century Mechelen Choirbook and received specialist training in palaeography, codicology, and diplomatic within the Centre for Medieval & Renaissance Studies at University College London.

 He is active as a professional singer, working with ensembles including London Voices (film sessions), La Serenissima (‘the UK’s most dynamic voice of Italian baroque music’), and the vocal ensemble Il Suono, of which he is Artistic Director.
-He is a Gentleman of HM Chapel Royal, Hampton Court Palace, singing Sunday services in the palace’s beautiful and historic chapel.
+He is a Gentleman of HM Chapel Royal, Hampton Court Palace, singing regularly in the palace’s beautiful and historic chapel.